humdrum-tools/humdrum-documentation/guide/ch22/index.md

-A representation such as the above provides an opportunity to study instrumental combinations in Beethoven\'s orchestration.
+A representation such as the above provides an opportunity to study instrumental combinations in Beethoven's orchestration.
 For example, the following command will count the number of sonorities where the oboe and bassoon sound concurrently: